Mike-Gough/mike-gough.github.io/_posts/2019-05-29-kubernetes-with-dashboard.markdown

 This will have resulted in Docker Desktop setting up a single node Kubernetes cluster on your local machine.

 ## Installing the Kubernetes Dashboard
 Dashboard is an official web-based user interface for Kubernetes.
 It can be used as an alternative to the CLI for those that prefer to work with a Graphical User Interface (GUI).
 At a high level, it features the ability to deploy, troubleshoot and manage resources for Kubernetes clusters.
-In particular, it can be used to get an overview of running applications and to perform common tasks such as scaling a Deployment, initiate a rolling update, restart a pod or deploy new applications.
+In particular, it can be used to get an overview of running applications and to perform common tasks such as scaling a deployment, initiate a rolling update, restarting a pod or deploying new applications.

 Although the Dashboard is the official GUI for Kubernetes, it is not deployed by default.
 To deploy it to your single node Kubernetes cluster, run the following command:
 ```